SAP-samples/cap-local-development-workshop/exercises/01/README.md

 > }
 > ```
 >
-> As we'll see later in this exercise, this comes in handy sometimes!
+> As we'll see in the next exercise, this comes in handy sometimes!

 👉 While we're here thinking about configuration and the [cds env], let's check that same node now: